nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Undo previous command : `undo`

-**Description**: Undo the previous command that modifies the data of tutees.
+**Description**: Undo the previous command that can modify the data of tutees.

 **Format**: `undo`